-I’m currently running a series of workshops with mothers and their toddlers exploring and valuing everyday achievements.
+I ran a series of workshops with mothers with mental health difficulties and their toddlers exploring and valuing everyday achievements.
 This is part of the ‘Creative Families’ project run by South London Gallery and a local NHS team called Parental Mental Health.

-I’ve been invited to participate in a research event at The University of Cardiff entitled ‘Performance and the Maternal: Intersections and Encounters’ this March.
+I’ve was invited to participate in a research event at The University of Cardiff entitled ‘Performance and the Maternal: Intersections and Encounters’ in March 2015.

 A small group of men, women and children accompanied Lucy Thane and I as we traversed a route through Hackney on Sunday 24 May debating, exploring and exploding contemporary perceptions of motherhood via performance and embodied discussion.